Ritwik-1/Fine-Tune-SAM/README.md

 **TODO**
 1) Try using a seperate file for training the model ,
 2) But connecting files is not easy in colab??
+3) Images need to be reshaped from 512x512 to 128x128 for saving RAM,
+4) but masks are not getting reshaped to (128,128)?????
 **Solved:**
-1) Images need to be reshaped from 512x512 to 128x128 for saving RAM
-2) Tensors need to be connected to gpu to use GPU RAM
+1) Tensors need to be connected to gpu to use GPU RAM
-3) Segmentation masks are tensors with each tensor[i] being a mask They are contained in one file only
+2) Segmentation masks are tensors with each tensor[i] being a mask They are contained in one file only